Virtual mental health supports during COVID-19

 Free access to Living Life to the Full courses for coping with stress, problem solving and boosting mood.
 These 8-week courses are led by trained facilitators, provide peer support and teach practical skills.

 Help manage anxiety using scientifically proven strategies based on Cognitive Behavioural Therapy (CBT).
-This app helps you learn to be mindful, develop effective ways of thinking, and use active steps to take charge of your anxiety.
-Get the tools to tackle worry, panic, perfectionism, social anxiety, and phobias.
+The MindShift™ CBT app helps you learn to be mindful, develop effective ways of thinking, and use active steps to take charge of your anxiety.

 Mobile Response Team (MRT)

 Mental health support for healthcare workers in long-term care facilities and those working on the frontlines of the Overdose Public Health Emergency.
-Call or email the Mobile Response Team to access this service:
+Call 1-888-686-3022 or email the Mobile Response Team to access this service.

 Y Mind: YMCA mental wellness programs

-Free online programs for young people aged 13-30.
+Free online programs for young people aged 13 to 30.
 The YMCA of British Columbia’s Y Mind program helps young people cope with stress, worry and anxiety.

-Intake services and mental health counselling for children and youth across B.C. from the Ministry of Children and Family Development.
+Intake services and mental health counselling for children and youth and their families across B.C. from the Ministry of Children and Family Development.
 Virtual care is available by phone and online.
 Call your closest Child and Youth Mental Health clinic.

 FamilySmart: parent peer support and mental health navigation